icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-repository](https://github.com/paddls/ngx-repository) - Easily create a strongly typed data client (HTTP REST or Firestore) in your Angular project.
 * [ng-rest-client](https://github.com/gizm0bill/gzm/tree/master/libs/ng-rest-client) - This library provides a set of decorators for simplifying HTTP requests.
 It enables developers to define RESTful API clients using decorators for common HTTP methods.
 * [ngx-http-helper](https://github.com/InnovA2/ngx-http-helper) - A lightweight library to easily call your APIs and add JWT token or API key on each header request.
+* [mbo-ez-angular-ez-http-client](https://github.com/morganbourse/mbo-ez-angular-ez-http-client) - An ez Angular HTTP client inspired by Java [OpenFeign](https://github.com/OpenFeign/feign) Client.
+* [ngx-sse-client](https://github.com/marcospds/ngx-sse-client) - A simple **SSE** (Server Sent Events) client for Angular applications to replace the use of `EventSource`.
+* [@connectrpc/connect-web](https://github.com/connectrpc/connect-es/tree/main/packages/connect-web) - [Connect](https://connectrpc.com/) is a family of libraries for building and consuming APIs on different languages and platforms. [@connectrpc/connect](https://www.npmjs.com/package/@connectrpc/connect) brings type-safe APIs with Protobuf to TypeScript. `@connectrpc/connect-web` provides adapters for web browsers.
+See this [example](https://github.com/connectrpc/examples-es/tree/main/angular) to integrate Connect with Angular.
+* [ng-httpclient-easy-network-stub](https://github.com/NGneers/ng-httpclient-easy-network-stub) - An easy class to mock a lot of network requests from the Angular HttpClient.
+* [simply-direct](https://github.com/fvilli/simply-direct) - A fullstack communication library that bridges Angular and NestJS through real-time, bidirectional communication powered by WebSockets.
+* [ng-error-handling](https://github.com/ressurectit/ng-error-handling) - An Angular module designed for managing HTTP API error responses.
+* [active-connect](https://github.com/HiptJo/active-connect) - A powerful connection framework designed for smart web-based projects using Node.js, Angular, and WebSockets.
+It provides decorators and utilities to simplify the integration of Angular with a WebSocket server, making it easier to handle real-time communication between clients and the server.

 #### Integrations